15 Things to Know Before Moving to Houston, TX

 If you're not into dry heat, you're in luck.
 Houston summers are notoriously humid.
 Locals eventually get used to it, use extra bug repellent when they head out, and enjoy the relatively mild weather come winter.
 If you are not used to this type of climate, it might come as a shock when the humidity starts rolling in.

-You don’t have to move to New York City to enjoy an amazing museum culture.
+You don't have to move to New York City to enjoy an amazing museum culture.
 Houston has its own Museum District with 19 museums to choose from stretching across four walkable zones.
-Come and see the Contemporary Arts Museum Houston, Moody Center for the Arts, and Buffalo Soldiers National Museum among other gems.
+Come and see the Contemporary Arts Museum Houston, Moody Center for the Arts, and Houston Museum of Natural Sciences among other gems.
 Stroll through Hermann Park and you’ll find plenty of awesome museums to check out.

 Did you know Queen B was born and raised in Houston?
 Beyoncé was born in the Third Ward of Houston where she learned to sing and dance her way to the top.
 This historic neighborhood also houses Texas Southern University, The University of Houston, and the 10-acre Emancipation Park.
 Put everything you own in the box to the left and pack your bags for Houston.

 Are you convinced moving to Houston is right for you?
-Simplify finding a place to call home with Apartment List.
-Check out our latest Houston apartment listings here.
+Start finding a place to call home with Apartment List.